 Catching up with 'miracle baby' 21 years later

-The DeMasi family talks about their 'Thanksgiving miracle' 21 years ago, when baby Gina came home from the hospital after being born 4 months early.
+The DeMasi family talks about their 'Thanksgiving miracle' 21 years ago, when baby Gina came home from the hospital after being born four months early.
 Credit: Newsday/John Paraskevas

-The DeMasi family talks about their 'Thanksgiving miracle' 21 years ago, when baby Gina came home from the hospital after being born 4 months early.
+The DeMasi family talks about their 'Thanksgiving miracle' 21 years ago, when baby Gina came home from the hospital after being born four months early.
 Credit: Newsday/John Paraskevas

 The Newsday app makes it easier to access content without having to log in.